1941 Philadelphia Phillies season

 The 1941 Philadelphia Phillies season was a season in Major League Baseball.
 The Phillies finished eighth in the National League with a record of 43 wins and 111 losses.

 On July 1, the Phillies played the Dodgers in Brooklyn; the game was televised by WNBT in New York (now WNBC), making the ballgame the first program aired by a commercial TV station in the United States.
-Although the Phillies finished dead last and the Dodgers later won the pennant, Philadelphia won the game 6–4, in 10 innings.
+Although the Phillies finished last and the Dodgers later won the pennant, Philadelphia won the game 6–4, in 10 innings.